Sweizeur/Stalk-mail/README.md

 # St@lk

-Stalk is a python script used to check if an email is valid or not.
+Stalk is a OSINT python script used to check if an email is valid or not.

 ## Authors